slotThe/slotThe.github.io/posts/latex-change-env-0.3.md

 decide whether referencing labels should change as well.
-This utilises Emacs's own `project.el`, so one should make sure that the LaTeX project is version controlled—in which case the relevant ignore file is also respected—or otherwise recognisable by the library.
+This utilises Emacs's own `project.el`, so one should make sure that the LaTeX project is version controlled—in which case the relevant ignore file is also respected—or otherwise recognisable by the library.[^7]

 <p>
   <video width="100%" controls>